from training.npr.org: https://training.npr.org/2018/09/24/focus-audio-stories-exercise-with-your-newsroom/

 Print and audio journalism exist in the same world — but the terrain is different.
 Let this serve as your map.

-On-scene, in-the-moment narration can add depth and urgency to an audio story.
-But doing great “stand-ups” requires thinking beyond the clichéd “I’m standing here…” approach.
+Doing great “stand-ups” requires thinking beyond the clichéd “I’m standing here…” approach.

 A good radio hooks your audience.
 Here are five examples of great intros — and why they work.

 At this hyper-competitive moment in audio, it’s essential to grab listeners at the very beginning of a story.
-But how do you do it?
-Check out these explanations of different narrative strategies.

 Editing is a specialized craft in itself.
 This post compiles NPR Training’s tips and tricks to help audio editors guide and elevate stories.

 For many radio reporters — even some of the most experienced ones — the prospect of talking on-air with a host can be daunting.
-How can you clearly deliver your reporting when you don’t have total control over the questions and you can’t read from a script?

-Helping people listen critically to stories requires more than simply pushing “play.”
+Helping people listen critically to stories requires more than simply pushing “play.

 If you haven’t listened to a story and all of its sonic elements, you haven’t edited it.